Skip to main content

 # Each call adds to history, increasing cost

-Good: Using magic function for independent operations
+Good: Using agentic function for independent operations

-def process_item(item: str) -> dict:
+async def process_item(item: str) -> dict:

 """Process the item"""